noir-lang/docs/docs/getting_started/nargo_installation.md

+---
+title: Nargo - A Command Line Tool for Noir Programs
+description:
+  nargo is a command line tool for interacting with Noir programs (e.g. compiling, proving, verifying and more).
+Learn how to install and use Nargo for your projects with this comprehensive guide.
+keywords: [Nargo, command line tool, Noir programs, installation guide, how to use Nargo]
+---

 # Nargo

 `nargo` is a command line tool for interacting with Noir programs (e.g. compiling, proving, verifying and more).

 Alternatively, the interactions can also be performed in [TypeScript](typescript.md).